qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 CRS Settings
 ------------

-.. note:: For more information on how QGIS handles layers projection, please read the dedicated section at :ref:`label_projections`.
+.. note:: For more information on how QGIS handles layer projection, please read the dedicated section at :ref:`label_projections`.

 .. _figure_crs_options: